 The vast majority of people use e-cigarettes as a way of stopping or reducing smoking.

 Vaping is seen by vapers as a safer alternative to smoking.
-There are (sic) a variety of reasons why people continue to vape, including that they find vaping pleasurable, there’s a variety of flavours, that it does not cause harm to bystanders, it does not smell of burnt tobacco, and they like the feel of holding and using an e-cigarette.
+There is a variety of reasons why people continue to vape, including that they find vaping pleasurable, there is a variety of flavours, that it does not cause harm to bystanders, it does not smell of burnt tobacco, and they like the feel of holding and using an e-cigarette.

 How can they speak for the vast majority of people who use e-cigarettes?
 This is merely the view of NNA.
 Further, it’s misleading to talk of e-cigarettes as a way of stopping or reducing smoking.
 The way to stop or reduce smoking is just to do it.
 Incidentally, merely reducing smoking will do very little or nothing for a smoker’s health.